arXiv/accessibility2024/source/presenters.md

+---
+title: Presenters at the arXiv Accessibility Forum 2024
+description: "We are very pleased to be working with the following distinguished participants from across a wide variety of fields to bring this forum to life."
+og_image: /assets/share/forum-poster-general.jpg
+og_image_alt: "arXiv accessibility forum 2024: converging on accessible science together.
+Free, fully remote, and open to all.
+Starts September 13th.
+See all sessions and signup at accessibility2024.arxiv.org"
+---
 # Presenter bios

 We are very pleased to be working with the following distinguished participants from across a wide variety of fields to bring this forum to life.